rerun-io/rerun-docs/docs/reference/viewer/timeline.md

 ![streams](/docs-media/streams.png)

-On the left side you see circles for each logged [event](concepts/timelines.md) on the currently selected timeline over time.
+On the right side you see circles for each logged [event](concepts/timelines.md) on the currently selected timeline over time.
 You can use the mouse to scrub the vertical time selector line to jump to arbitrary moments in time.
 The stream view allows panning with right click and zooming with `Ctrl/cmd + scroll`.

 The tree on the left shows you all Entities that were logged for this timeline.
+When you expand an Entity you will see both the Components that are associated with it, as well as any child Entities.
 Selecting Entities or Events in the Streams view shows additional information in the Selection panel about them respectively.